A private monthly issue Est. 2026

 Every month is an issue.

 Kino borrows its shape from print.
 Each month, you edit one issue about someone you love — a cover photo, a few short sections, your words.
 You are the editor.
-Kino is only the typesetter: it drafts from approved text you wrote, dictated, captioned, or accepted from optional photo help, and nothing ships without your approval.
+Kino is only the typesetter: it drafts from approved text you wrote, dictated, captioned, or accepted from photo help, and nothing ships without your approval.

 02 — How it works